A thumbnail for IEW

 A flier for a upcoming SJC Special Talk

-Join us for a special talk with Consul General of Japan in Detroit, Hajime “Jimmy” Kishimori, as he shares insights into Japan’s presence and contributions in Michigan.
-From business and industry to cultural exchange and community connections, this talk will explore how Japan and Michigan continue to shape one another through shared partnerships and people-to-people ties
+The Consul General of Japan in Detroit, Hajime “Jimmy” Kishimori, shared insights into Japan’s presence and contributions in Michigan in October 2025.
+From business and industry to cultural exchange and community connections, this talk explored how Japan and Michigan continue to shape one another through shared partnerships and people-to-people ties.

 1903 W Michigan Ave.